In Moscow, Angela Merkel marks end of frustrating 16-year dual with Vladimir Putin

 For the past two decades, their leadership roles have been intertwined – rivals, sometimes confidantes and undisputed political heavyweights – but on Friday Angela Merkel began the process of leaving centre stage to Vladimir Putin alone.

 Ms Merkel insisted she hadn’t travelled to Moscow just to say goodbye.
 There was business to get down to: Afghanistan, bilateral relations, Ukraine.
-And on a day marking the one year anniversary of the poisoning of opposition leader Alexei Navalny, there was also the small matter of his "arbitrary trial" and "unjust imprisonment”.
+And on a day marking the one-year anniversary of the poisoning of opposition leader Alexei Navalny, there was also the small matter of his “arbitrary trial” and “unjust imprisonment”.

 But her host preferred to emphasise the triumphant occasion.
 Fitting out the Kremlin’s opulent St Alexander Hall to host her – a first for any visiting leader – Vladimir Putin was even on time to present the 16-year chancellor with flowers.